Last updated: 30 August 2021

-Whilst physical travel may be on hold for now, virtual excursions provide the perfect opportunity to broaden your students’ minds and bring the world’s greatest sights right into your online classroom.
+Whilst physical travel to some parts of the world may be on hold for now, virtual excursions provide the perfect opportunity to broaden your students’ minds and bring the world’s greatest sights right into your online classroom.
 Many famous landmarks and attractions around the world have really risen to the challenges presented by COVID-19 and we are seeing some awesome resources for you and your students to access.

 Australian Museum, Melbourne